Online Resources

 https://Reddit.com/r/stopdrinking

-Facebook Messenger video chat for one on one meetings
+Facebook Messenger video chat for a one-on-one meeting.

 Free Zoom account for meeting with Sponsees or your sponsor for up to 40 Minutes free. https://zoom.us/